BarakChamo/frontend-automation/steps/step-6/README.md

 # Workshop Excercise

+- Complete the Dockerfile with the following:
+  - Set the environment to `production`
+  - Set the default port to `8080`
+  - Expose port `8080`

 - Run docker machine and evaluate it's IP parameters

 - Run the docker container in `development` mode, exposing it's port `8080` to the local machine's port `80`